113578/Sberbanks-virtual-internship/README.md

 # Sberbank-virtual-internship.

-The solution is not ready yet!
-Please, stand by.
+The solution is almost ready!
+You can check it out.